Left: Curtis circa, 1989

 Details of Disappearance

-William was visiting his father and his fathers family in New Jersey at the time of his disappearance for the thanksgiving holiday.
-He lived with his mother, Lashawn McCoy, in South Carolina and she had full custody of him.
-Investigators conducted extensive searches for the child but McCoy was never found.
-They initially thought Curtis may have been abducted by a stranger.
-His case remains listed as a non family abduction.
+Curtis was last seen in Newark, New Jersey on November 18th 1989.
+The child was visiting his father, Curtis Williams, and his extended relatives in New Jersey at the time of his disappearance for the thanksgiving holiday.
+He lived with his mother, Lashawn McCoy, in South Carolina and she had full custody of him in 1989.

-Curtis Williams was questioned very extensively regarding his son’s disappearance.
-Lashawn told investigators that her son did not want to travel to New Jersey for the trip and that she had to reassure him that the trip would be fine.
+Williams was questioned very extensively regarding his son’s disappearance after it occurred.
+Lashawn told investigators that her son did not want to travel to New Jersey for the trip and that she had to reassure him that the trip would be alright.
+Investigators originally believed that Williams possibly hid Curtis in the local area and that he was living under a different name.
+Their searches did not recover any evidence that the child was alive or heard from since his disappearance.

-In January of 2006, Williams was charged with killing Curtis in 1989.
-Sabetha told authorities that Williams had murdered the child.
+In January of 2006, Williams was charged with the murder of his son.
+Sabetha apparently told authorities that Curtis did not disappear during a shopping trip and admitted the child’s father had killed him .
 Evidence as also found to indicate that he was responsible for Curtis’s death.
-Investigators stated that they had opened a Grand Jury investigation into the child’s disappearance and Moore testified that Williams had murdered Curtis and reported him as a missing child to cover up his death.
+Investigators stated that they had opened a grand jury investigation into the child’s disappearance and Moore testified that after Williams had killed Curtis, he reported him as a missing child to cover up his death.

-Moore’s statements could not be proven because no evidence was found to indicate the truth of them and she could not remember or did not know the location of Curtis’s grave.
+Moore’s statements could not be proven because no physical or strong evidence was found to indicate the truth of her words.
+Sabetha also could not remember the location of Curtis’s remains.
 In May of 2007, Williams was charged and plead guilty to hindering apprehension in connection to Curtis’s disappearance.
 He was sentenced to time served and 5 years of probation.
+The fraud charges were dropped as a result of the plea deal.

 Investigating Agency